anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_environment_maven.md

 </settings>
 ```

-Replace *yourusername* and *yourpassword* appropriately, and update the `anchor.home.test` and `anchor.home.deploy` variable to match the path where Anchor will be deployed to.
+Replace `YOUR_USERNAME` and `YOUR_TOKEN` appropriately, and update the `anchor.home.test` and `anchor.home.deploy` variable to match the path where Anchor will be deployed to.

 ## Multi-module projects